 Appetite changes are a major symptom of postpartum depression.
 She will either not want to eat anything at all or not be able to stop eating.
 Having a fridge stocked with healthy ready-to-eat food will help her get the calories and nutrition she so desperately needs (especially if she’s breastfeeding) without all the added exhaustion of having to prepare it.

-10. clean the house but don’t make a big deal about it
+10. Clean the house but don’t make a big deal about it

-11. get up with her in the middle of the night
+11. Get up with her in the middle of the night

 If she’s breastfeeding, you may feel like there’s no point in getting up for night time feedings.
 But those dark, lonely hours can be the scariest times for a mother with postpartum depression.
 If for no other reason than to keep her company – get up with her.
-She may tell you that she’s OK and to go back to bed but at least get up and check on her – check if she needs anything, rub her feet or her back while she nurses.
+She may tell you that she’s OK and to go back to bed.
+But at least get up and check on her.
+Check if she needs anything, rub her feet or her back while she nurses.

-12. help her find strangers to talk to
+12. Help her find strangers to talk to

 postpartum depression Facebook groups

-13. take pictures of her
+13. Take pictures of her

 Not happy, dressed up, perfectly posed pictures but real pictures.
-Pictures of her nursing in her pajamas.
-Pictures of her holding or sleeping beside the baby.
-Pictures of her when she hasn’t showered in 3 days and has dried breast milk all over her shirt.
+Pictures of her nursing in her pajamas, pictures of her holding or sleeping beside the baby and pictures of her when she hasn’t showered in 3 days and has dried breast milk all over her shirt.
 Take pictures of her crying.
 Aim for honest pictures of her so that she can look back at them when she is better and remember this part of her life.

-14. wait it out
+14. Wait it out